01mohitjangid/instant-mechanic/README.md

 ## AI usage

-**Tool:** Claude (Claude Code).
+**Tool:** codex, gemini and Claude opus (antigravity).

-**Used for:** the initial implementation of the schema and seed script, the API layers, the dashboard components, the real-time layer, the Docker and deployment configuration, and this README.
+**Used for:** the initial implementation of the schema and seed script,  the Docker and deployment configuration and take help to debug some error.

-**How it was used.** Every change went through a build-then-review loop: the code was written, the lint/typecheck/format gate was run, and then a separate review pass looked for defects with fresh eyes.
-That review caught real bugs rather than cosmetic ones, including:

-- a date filter that resolved in UTC instead of the operations timezone, silently dropping bookings from the results;
 - `Date.parse('2026-02-31')` succeeding — V8 rolls the impossible day over — so a nonsense date reached PostgreSQL and returned a 500 instead of a 422;
 - a shutdown deadlock: Socket.IO shares the HTTP server, and `server.close()` waits forever on an upgraded WebSocket, so the pool was never drained;
 - two transactions able to assign the same mechanic to two live jobs at once, fixed with `FOR UPDATE … SKIP LOCKED` and a check on the write path.

-**What I directed personally:** the product decisions and the engineering trade-offs — the data model and which figures are derived rather than stored, the three-layer API structure, keeping filter state in the URL, choosing WebSockets over polling, moving the deployment from AWS to Render, and every fix listed above being applied rather than waved away.

-I can explain and modify any part of this codebase.

 ---